 Be wary as all forms of resistant starch are not the same, however!
 Note that some resistant starch is industrialized and should be avoided, the types you want are types 1-3 below.

 - Type 1 – This type of resistant starch that is bound by fibrous cell walls and therefore resists digestion, such as beans/ legumes, grains, and seeds.

-- Type 2 – Indigestible due to it’s high amylase content when in its raw form, such as found in potatoes, bananas (green), plantains.
-Heating or over-ripening these foods renders the resistant starch to be no longer indigestible.
+- Type 2 – Indigestible due to it’s high amylase content when in its raw form, such as found in potatoes, plantains, and green bananas.
+Heating or over-ripening these foods renders a portion of the resistant starch to no longer be indigestible.

 - Type 3 – This type of resistant starch is the result of a process called retrogradation- when starches are cooked and then immediately cooled, which allows the digestible starch in some foods like rice, potatoes, and beans to be more resistant to digestion.

 - Type 4 – Industrialized resistant starch that does not occur in nature.
 It is man-made via a chemical process and should be avoided.

 Resistant starch as a specialized form of prebiotic can be obtained either through food or supplements.
 Most common sources include:

 - Retrograded potatoes (cooked and then cooled)